pavlinsrepo/Homework/README.md

 ---

-1. Then we choose what kind of permission to give to this role.
+1. We should choose what kind of permission to give to this role.
-2. We choose how to name the role and also what description to have.
+2. We should also choose how to name the role and also what description to have.
 3. We create the role through the "Create Role" button at the bottom.
 <img width="600" alt="selecting permisions" src="https://github.com/pavlinsrepo/Homework/assets/163166111/98330122-1eaf-47d7-923d-4ae78006d7db">
 <img width="600" alt="adding details" src="https://github.com/pavlinsrepo/Homework/assets/163166111/a28537c5-f069-45b1-a55e-9e4a26296a2b">